-Obviously I did upload some photos, otherwise you never would have been able to see any on my site.
+Obviously I did upload some photos, otherwise, you never would have been able to see any on my site.
 I uploaded about 10% of the photos I shot and those were all jpeg, not the original RAW files.
 No photo hosting site that I know of lets you upload RAW files.
 I usually had to do my uploading in batches when I had a good internet connection.
-I would usually find a place with wifi and let the upload run over night.
+I would usually find a place with wifi and let the upload run overnight.
 There were several times when the uploading process would take several days because of dropped connections and general slowness.
 So even several hundred megabytes was a painful upload in some parts of the world.

-To give you an idea of the different between uploading as a backup and uploading to an image hosting site, I will usually upload 10-20% of the photos I take in the form of high resolution jpeg’s.
+To give you an idea of the difference between uploading as a backup and uploading to an image hosting site, I will usually upload 10-20% of the photos I take in the form of high-resolution jpeg’s.
 Those images are usually about 5mb, compared to the 15mb RAW files my camera takes.
 This means the amount of data I upload to Smugmug is only 3-6% of what my camera is capturing on a given day.
 That 3-6% is still usually over 100mb and can take many hours to upload.
 Trying to archive everything in RAW is pretty much impossible.

 This is another thing people tell me they are planning on doing.
 While I was in Melbourne I spent several days doing nothing but burning files to DVD so I had a backup of my external hard drive.
 That way if the hard drive broke, I’d still have a copy.